sfoster-prodigy/Zero-Trust-Maturity/Docs/01-discovery/01-identities-assessment.md

 **Has the organization configured Conditional Access in Microsoft Defender for Endpoint to utilize real-time malware detection and react to security threats by adjusting device/user risk levels at runtime?**

-- Legacy: There is no Conditional Access configured within Microsoft Defender for Endpoint to utilize health signals from Windows machines, leaving access decisions solely on basic authentication methods.
-This absence of advanced security measures leaves the system vulnerable to unauthorized access, as it does not consider the health status of devices attempting to access resources.
+- Legacy: The organization does not integrate real-time threat detection with access control mechanisms, relying on static risk assessments and predefined access policies.
+This approach may not effectively respond to emerging threats, potentially leaving the organization vulnerable to fast-moving attacks.
-    - Indicators Assessors should evaluate the client environment against these indicators to determine the current tier of implementation and identify areas for improvement towards achieving an optimal security posture.
+    - Indicators: Assessors should evaluate the client environment against these indicators to determine the current tier of implementation and identify areas for improvement towards achieving an optimal security posture.
-        - The absence of Conditional Access policies in Microsoft Defender for Endpoint.
-        - No integration or consideration of device health signals when making access decisions.
-        - Sole reliance on traditional authentication methods without additional security checks.

-- Initial: Initial steps towards implementing Conditional Access in Microsoft Defender for Endpoint are taken, with basic policies that utilize some health signals from Windows machines for access decisions.
-While this introduces a fundamental level of security, it's applied in a limited scope, potentially overlooking nuanced threats and sophisticated attack vectors.
+        - Absence of dynamic risk level adjustments based on real-time threat detection, resulting in potentially outdated risk assessments.
+        - Increased vulnerability to malware and security threats due to the lack of immediate response mechanisms in access controls.
+        - Challenges in maintaining a proactive and resilient security posture against rapidly evolving threats.

+- Initial: Initial efforts have been made to integrate Microsoft Defender for Endpoint with Conditional Access, enabling some level of real-time threat detection and risk level adjustment for a subset of devices or users.
+While this phase marks progress towards dynamic security response, comprehensive and systematic integration across the organization may still be under development.
-    - Indicators Assessors should evaluate the client environment against these indicators to determine the current tier of implementation and identify areas for improvement towards achieving an optimal security posture.
+    - Indicators: Assessors should evaluate the client environment against these indicators to determine the current tier of implementation and identify areas for improvement towards achieving an optimal security posture.
-        - Initial implementation of Conditional Access policies that may include simple rules based on location or user group but lack comprehensive device health considerations.
+        - Partial implementation of Conditional Access policies that react to real-time malware detection, focusing on high-priority areas or specific user groups.
-        - Some use of health signals from Windows machines in access decisions, but applied selectively and not as part of a broader security strategy.
-        - Minimal integration with other security solutions, providing a basic level of threat detection and response.

-- Advanced: Conditional Access policies within Microsoft Defender for Endpoint are further refined, incorporating a wider range of health signals from Windows machines to inform access decisions.
-This includes integration with other security solutions to enhance detection and response capabilities.
-However, some scenarios may still rely on default or less stringent policies for certain applications or user groups, leaving marginal vulnerabilities.
+        - Initial improvements in the organization’s ability to dynamically respond to security threats, though not uniformly applied across all devices and users.
+        - Some enhancement in security measures, with ongoing efforts to expand and optimize the integration of threat detection with access control.

+- Advanced: Microsoft Defender for Endpoint is broadly integrated with Conditional Access across the organization, significantly enhancing security by utilizing real-time malware detection to dynamically adjust device and user risk levels.
+This advanced tier reflects a mature approach to security, ensuring that access controls are responsive to current threat intelligence.
-    - Indicators Assessors should evaluate the client environment against these indicators to determine the current tier of implementation and identify areas for improvement towards achieving an optimal security posture.
+    - Indicators: Assessors should evaluate the client environment against these indicators to determine the current tier of implementation and identify areas for improvement towards achieving an optimal security posture.
-        - Advanced Conditional Access policies that utilize a broader range of health signals from Windows machines, including integration with other security solutions for enhanced detection and response.
-        - Increased administrative control over Conditional Access policies, including the ability to customize policies based on specific security needs and risk assessments.
-        - Use of real-time threat detection and integration with Microsoft Defender for Endpoint for dynamic access decisions based on device health.
+        - Comprehensive deployment of Conditional Access policies that leverage real-time threat detection from Microsoft Defender for Endpoint to adjust access controls.

-- Optimal: A comprehensive Conditional Access strategy is fully integrated within Microsoft Defender for Endpoint, leveraging all available health signals from Windows machines to make informed and dynamic access decisions.
-This approach includes real-time threat detection, adaptive access policies, and stringent compliance checks, ensuring that only devices in optimal health status can access organizational resources.
-This tier exemplifies the highest standard of security and operational efficiency, minimizing the risk of data breaches and unauthorized access through meticulous device health assessment and policy enforcement.
+        - Enhanced capability to quickly respond to malware and security threats, supported by dynamic risk assessment and access policy adjustments.
+        - Significant progress toward a robust, adaptive security framework, bolstered by the systematic application of integrated real-time threat detection and access management.

+- Optimal: The configuration of Conditional Access in Microsoft Defender for Endpoint for dynamic security response based on real-time malware detection and risk level adjustments is fully developed, operationalized, and integrated into the organization’s overall security strategy.
+This optimal scenario ensures the highest level of protection, with adaptive and intelligent access controls that respond instantaneously to emerging threats.
-    - Indicators Assessors should evaluate the client environment against these indicators to determine the current tier of implementation and identify areas for improvement towards achieving an optimal security posture.
+    - Indicators: Assessors should evaluate the client environment against these indicators to determine the current tier of implementation and identify areas for improvement towards achieving an optimal security posture.
-        - Full integration of Conditional Access within Microsoft Defender for Endpoint, leveraging all available health signals from Windows machines for making informed access decisions.
+        - Strategic and universal application of dynamic risk level adjustments and access controls, informed by real-time threat intelligence from Microsoft Defender for Endpoint across all devices and users.
+        - Comprehensive and proactive management of security threats, enhancing organizational resilience and agility in the face of sophisticated attacks.
+        - Full alignment with advanced security practices and compliance requirements, supported by an effective, adaptive, and well-managed dynamic access control framework.

+- Relevance to NIST SP 800-53 Revision 5:
+    - SI-4 Information System Monitoring: Integrating real-time malware detection with access control mechanisms enhances the organization's monitoring capabilities, allowing for immediate detection, analysis, and response to anomalies and threats.
+    - AC-2 Account Management: Dynamic adjustment of access controls based on threat detection supports the management of user accounts by ensuring that access is granted based on current security assessments, enhancing the enforcement of the principle of least privilege.
+    - IR-4 Incident Handling: The capability to react to security threats by adjusting risk levels and access controls in real time improves the organization's incident handling processes by enabling quicker mitigation and response to detected incidents.
-        - Dynamic and real-time assessment of device health status, with adaptive access policies that respond to the latest threat intelligence and security analyses.
+    - SC-7 Boundary Protection: Dynamic risk level adjustments based on real-time threat detection contribute to boundary protection by controlling access to the network and system resources based on current threat intelligence and risk assessments.
-        - Strict adherence to security policies and compliance standards, with thorough vetting of device health and security posture before granting access.

-- **Relevance to NIST SP 800-53 Revision 5:**
-    -